 Practice your Spanish with a smartphone!

-Be careful, we don’t recommend you to learn sentences by heart in order to reuse them as they are all the time.
+Be careful, we don’t recommend that you learn sentences by heart in order to reuse them as they are all the time.
 To memorize useful expressions, don’t hesitate to bring a notebook during the viewing.

 It will be enough to explore the Spanish speaking country you deicided to visit and work on your Spanish by talking directly with native speakers to improve your conversational abilities.

-Would you like to learn useful phrases in Spanish to prepare your holidays?
+Would you like to learn useful phrases in Spanish to prepare for your holidays?
 A private teacher can help you to understand and pronounce these typical questions, but above all a tutor can help you to be able to answer those questions.

-If you want to go a step further to be able to build your own sentences, you will have to learn irregular verbs, diphthongs, grammar…
+If you want to go a step further to be able to build your own sentences, you will have to learn irregular verbs, diphthongs, grammar etc.

-This conversational method is also valid with a friend who speaks Spanish, but everyone does not have a native speaker in his circle…
+This conversational method is also valid with a friend who speaks Spanish, although we admit that this doesn’t necessarily apply to everyone.

 Yes, before sipping a good mojito in front of the sea or drinking a glass of Pisco in the Peruvian mountains, there is still a bit of work in Spanish courses!